Avinashran/Titanic-Survival-Prediction-Report/README.md

 # Titanic-Survival-Prediction-Report
-This project employs the RapidMiner Studio platform to predict survival rates of passengers aboard the Titanic using machine learning techniques.
-A Random Forest algorithm was utilized for its high-performance metrics and ability to handle complex datasets.
+This project applies a Random Forest classifier within RapidMiner Studio to predict the survival outcomes of passengers from the Titanic disaster.
+The study emphasizes data preprocessing, model accuracy, and practical application of machine learning algorithms.